microsoft/electron-gqlmapi/README.md

 one extra parameter in `startService` it should work with any service generated using [CppGraphQLGen](https://github.com/microsoft/cppgraphqlgen).

+This project was originally based on [electron-cppgraphql](https://github.com/wravery/electron-cppgraphql), but it has many upgrades to the build process, packaging, and the implementation since then.
+It is not cross-platform like electron-cppgraphql (which used a trivial service with mock data), but I intend to feed these improvements back into electron-cppgraphql.
+For now, this is a much better starting point if you want to implement your own Node Native Module for a CppGraphQLGen service.

 ## Getting Started

 To begin, you will need to satisfy the [requirements](https://github.com/microsoft/gqlmapi#getting-started)